Peepal Tree: Uses, Benefits, Side Effects and More!

 Table of Contents

-The peepal tree is considered the mythical ‘Tree of Life’ or ‘World Tree’ of the Indian subcontinent.
-The peepal tree, also called Ficus religiosa, belonging to the family Moraceae, is a variation of the fig tree known as the bodhi tree.
-The word ‘Ficus’ in Latin refers to ‘fig’, the fruit of the tree, and the word ‘Religiosa’ refers to ‘religion’, as it is sacred in both Buddhism and Hinduism.
+The peepal tree is considered the mythical ‘Tree of Life’ or ‘World Tree’ in the Indian subcontinent.
+It is also called Ficus religiosa, belonging to the family Moraceae, and is a variation of the fig tree known as the bodhi tree.
+The word ‘Ficus’ in Latin refers to ‘fig’, the fruit of the tree, and the word ‘Religiosa’ refers to ‘religion’, as it is sacred in both Buddhism and Hinduism1.
 Also, for this reason, it is named ‘Sacred fig’.
 It is a huge tree often planted near holy places and temples.

 The vernacular names of peepal trees are Pipal, Pipala in Hindi; Jari, Piplo, Pipalo, Piparo in Gujarati; Pimpal, Pipal, Pippal in Marathi; Ashud, Ashvattha, Asvattha in Bengali; Aswatha in Oriya; Ahant in Assamese; Pippal, Pipal in Punjabi; Ravichettu in Telugu; Arara, Arasu, Arasan, Ashwarthan, Arasamaram in Tamil; Ranji, Arlo, Basri, Ashwatha, Ashvatthanara, Aralegida, Aralimara, Basari, Ashvathamara, Ashvattha in Kannada; Arayal in Malayalam; Bad in Kashmiri.

-The nutritional composition of parts of the peepal tree (per 100 g) is:
+The nutritional composition of parts of the peepal tree (per 100 g) is3:

 Nutrient | Fresh Fruits | Dried Fruits | Leaves | Bark |